CRBroughton/Sibyl/src/libsql/README.md

 - `Create` - Creates and returns a new entry into your selected table
 - `Insert` - Allows you to provide an array of insertable entries into your selected table
 - `Select` - Returns a type-safe array of entries from the selected table
+- `LimitedSelect` - Returns a type-safe, limited array of entries from the selected table
 - `All` - Returns all entries from the selected table
 - `Update` Updates and returns a single entry from the selected table
 - `Delete` - Deletes an entry from a selected table